scipy-conference/scipy_proceedings/papers/sebastian_benthall/sebastian_benthall.rst

 Variation in entity representation is a source of noise in our research and an ongoing area of development for BigBang.

 For the study in this paper, we have implemented a heuristic system for entity matching.

-First we standardize the data by converting it to lower case and normalizing " at " and "@".
-Then we parse out the email and full name subfields of the data and look for exact matches.
+- First we standardize the data by converting it to lower case and normalizing " at " and "@".
+- Then we construct a similarity matrix between each entry.
+  Each entry is parsed into email and full name subfields.
+  The value of the similarity matrix at cell :math:`(i,j)` is 1 if there is an exact match of *either* the email address or the full name, and 0 otherwise.
+- We then construct a graph from the similarity matrix and treat each *connected component* (group of nodes that are connected to each other by at least one path) as an entity.

 Under this procedure, all of the above email addresses would be collapsed into a single entity.

-In our interaction graph study, this has the effect of combining several nodes into a single one in a way that's similar to the (cite) blockmodel technique.
+In our interaction graph study, this has the effect of combining several nodes into a single one in a way that's similar to the *blockmodel* technique.
 The edges to and from the derived node are weighted by the sum of the edges of the original nodes.
 The `sent` attribute of the new node is also set as the sum of the `sent` attribute of the